 The holidays are quickly approaching, and that means one thing in Chicago.
 No, not sub-zero temps (at least not yet) — SHOPPING!!
-We live in one of the best cities in the world for exercising the plastic, but all that spending can be exhausting.
+We live in one of the best cities in the world for working your way through the holiday wish lists.
+But all that shopping can be exhausting.
 Take a much needed time out for afternoon tea to rest and recharge.
-Several of our fair city’s hotels offer the time-old tradition that will turn a day of holiday shopping with the kids into a cherished memory.
+Our fair city offers the time-old tradition that will turn a day of shopping with the kids into a cherished memory.
 Here are our picks for getting in touch with your inner Brit with a spot o’ tea.

 The Peninsula: The Lobby

 Santa gets all the attention this time of year, but Mrs. Claus knows how to make the holidays extra special, too.
 The Peninsula is setting kids up for a tea date with this special lady where they’ll hear stories, decorate holiday cookies and enjoy a special afternoon tea menu with their favorite grown-ups.

 Dates: Dec.
 2, 3, 9, 10, 16 & 17

 Seatings: 11 a.m.-1 p.m.

 For the die-hard holiday shopper who starts on State Street and treks to North Michigan Ave, the Langham hotel is the perfect place for a shopping halftime.
 Pavilion is hosting Wonderland Tea which includes cucumber sandwiches, orange cranberry and gingerbread scones and desserts.
 Guests can choose from a variety of teas such as The Langham Blend, a sophisticated twist on a classic English breakfast and Palm Court Blend, a unique blend of the finest quality Chinese white tea, with hibiscus flowers, rosehip, and pink rose petals.

 Dates: Starting Nov.
 19, details to be announced soon